kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 ---
 title: "Grafana Tempo"
 description: >
-  This page describes how to configure Jaeger for Kiali.
+  This page describes how to configure Grafana Tempo for Kiali.
 weight: 2
 ---

 ## Grafana Tempo Configuration

-There are two possibities to integrate Kiali with Grafana Tempo:
+There are two possibilities to integrate Kiali with Grafana Tempo:

 - Using the Tempo API: This option returns the traces from the Tempo API in OpenTelemetry format.
 - Using the Jaeger frontend with the Grafana Tempo backend.